nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_immunizations_def.md

 ## Immunization Message Definition Overview ##

-This is the MessageDefinition instance for the ITK3 eDischarge document.
+This is the MessageDefinition instance for the ITK3 Digital Medicines Immunization document.

 - **Sender:**  Sending System
 - **Receiver:** Recipient System
-- **MessageDefinition:** ITK-DM-Immunizations-MessageDefinition-Instance-1
+- **MessageDefinition:** ITK-DM-Immunization-MessageDefinition-Instance-1

-The message definition conforms to the following profile: [ITK-MessageDefinition-1]
+The message definition conforms to the following profile: [ITK-MessageDefinition-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-MessageDefinition-1)

 The message definition is available as a HTML rendered version for human consumption [Immunizations MessageDefinition rendered.]